data-for-change/anyway/docs/DOCKER.md

 then go to its local path and `docker build --no-cache -t hasdna/anyway .`

 ## Docker commands
+Use `sudo` before each docker commands if you are using ubuntu.

 Set your VM with the current running shell session: